The Cane Corso is NOT a breed for everyone

 While growing , puppies have lots of energy same time lots of motions.
 Be carefully with it !!!!
 Cane corso grow very fast but their bones need time to become strong .
 Over-exercising your dog when he is young can lead to bone and joint issues that may lead to the development of hip dysplasia.
 Gentle, low impact exercises can be beneficial for puppies, but avoid letting your pup run, leap, or jump until he is physically mature.

-This is an X-ray of a 2 week old puppy.
+This is an X-ray of a 8 to 12 weeks old puppy.

 Look at how far the bones have to grow before they become a proper bony joint!
 This is why you should never let puppies jump, walk up/down stairs, over exercise or over train.
 Doing to much impact activity at a young age will cause serious issues later in life, or even at a young age as hip dysplasia and other orthopaedic conditions are rising in puppies!